 Net Zero Village

 The community of South Cornelly have created a Community Interest Company (CIC) called South Cornelly Renewable Energy CIC, to enable them to achieve their ambition of creating a “Net Zero Village”.
-Reach are supporting the group with a feasibility study that will build upon an earlier project developed in the village to enable them to create a local energy market (LEM).
+Reach supported the group with a feasibility study to build upon an earlier project developed in the village to enable them to create a local energy market (LEM).

-The feasibility study will investigate how the local energy market can be expanded and integrated with a proposed electrolyser producing green hydrogen, from community owned solar and wind assets, for the decarbonisation of heat within the village.
-The feasibility study will address technical, commercial and governance issues, showing if it is possible for the village to achieve its net zero vision.
-The study will also support the development of a high-level business plan that the CIC can use as the basis for developing future funding bids and to attract investment where required.
+The feasibility study investigated how the local energy market can be expanded and integrated with a proposed electrolyser producing green hydrogen, from community owned solar and wind assets, for the decarbonisation of heat within the village.
+The feasibility study addressed technical, commercial and governance issues, showing if it is possible for the village to achieve its net zero vision.
+The study also supported the development of a high-level business plan that the CIC can use as the basis for developing future funding bids and to attract investment where required.

 South Cornelly Community Group